Youmiel/PetsGiving/README.md

 # PetsGiving-MCDR
-A MCDR plugin that allows players exchange their pets.
+A MCDR plugin that allows players to exchange their pets.